 Sponsored the first ever Spotted Hyena collaring and tracking project in conjunction with Wild Tomorrow Fund to help better understand the critical role played by these apex predators.

-Funded and delivered critical learning resources for geography, maths and sport to the Ntokozo primary school near the Zingela River and Safari Camp on the Tugela river.
+Funded and delivered critical learning resources for geography, maths and sport to the Ntokozo primary school near the Zingela River and Safari Camp on the Tugela river, more recently we have built and stocked a new library for the school.
 This is an ongoing initiative and 2 expedition participants, Micheal Chohan and Chloe Sergi, have raised a further £1000 between them for additional resources.
-Sponsorship of the school is ongoing and Kevin is currently having libraries built and stocked.
+Sponsorship of the school is ongoing.

 In 2017 Kevin entered a team (the Mud Islanders) in the Put Foot Rally across 6 Southern African nations to raise money for conservation and footwear for rural school children.
 They were very pleased to have raise over £5000 for these great causes and were the top fundraisers.